 Utilization of centralized contracts may require additional competitive procurement processes at the authorized user level (e.g., a Mini-Bid, Request for Quote).
 Consider including MWBE and SDVOB goals as part of the competitive process.
 The exact processes to be followed are set forth either in the contract or the guidelines associated with that contract on the OGS website.

+Even when a centralized contract does not require additional competitive procedures at the authorized user level, the authorized user must demonstrate and document in its procurement record that the contractor it selects is the most practical and economical alternative and in the best interest of the state to comply with State Finance Law § 163(10)(c).
+To comply with this requirement, certain centralized contracts may require the authorized user to obtain technical and/or pricing documentation from the contractor with exact processes to be followed are set forth either in the contract or the guidelines associated with that contract on the OGS website.

 An authorized user and contractor cannot amend the terms and conditions of the centralized contract, but may, if permitted by the contract, agree to additional terms and conditions more favorable to the authorized user only (e.g., delivery terms, longer warranty period, no-cost maintenance).
-Authorized users may not agree to pricing higher than approved by the contract and are encouraged to negotiate lower price.
+Authorized users may not agree to pricing higher than approved by the contract and are encouraged to negotiate lower pricing.
 Authorized users may only negotiate changes allowed by the contract.
 For example, the authorized user cannot agree to a waiver of indemnity or agree to indemnify the contractor in return for better pricing.

 2.3.2.1 OGS or Less